How to Clean Your Patio Furniture

 Wood patio furniture presents more of a challenge than metal furniture because you’ll want to make sure you don’t do more harm than good when cleaning your product.
 Aggressive cleaning methods like pressure washing may seem like a good idea at first but can cause damage to the product.
 For a better result, use warm water, a sponge, and mild soap or detergent.
 You can also use a special purpose cleaner for the job.

-If your patio furniture features hardwood construction, you may also want to consider a wood sealer, like this one we offer for teak products.
+If your patio furniture features hardwood construction, you may also want to consider a wood sealer for teak products.
 This can help maintain the “like new” appearance of your furniture for many years.
 Alternatively, some customers prefer their teak furniture to develop a natural weathered look over time.

 How to Clean Outdoor Fabrics